Articles

 What do I pay for Medicare Part D?

 For a Medicare Part D plan, you'll pay: A set monthly premium.
 A Part D deductible (if applicable).
 Copayments or coinsurance for your drug costs.
-Costs in the coverage gap (if you reach the gap).
-All your other Medicare or Medicare Supp...
+All your other Medicare or Medicare Supplement costs.
+Medicare Part C plans may include Medicare...

 What do I pay for Medicare?